Apply. Your Story.

 Some of the schools that Convey-U.com Essays has helped students get into :

-Baruch College / Zicklin School of Business Macaulay Honors College
+Baruch College / Zicklin School of Business Queens College

 Binghamton University Rutgers University

-University of Maryland Yeshiva University & Stern College
+Hunter College Yeshiva University & Stern College Macaulay Honors College (Honors)

-Albert Einstein College of Medicine Hofstra Graduate School
+Albert Einstein College of Medicine Ben Gurion Medical School - Israel Hofstra Graduate School L.I.U.

-New York Medical College Pace University Graduate School

-Rutgers - New Jersey Medical School L. I.U.
 Graduate School

+New York Medical College Pace University / Lenox Hill

+Rutgers - New Jersey Medical School Hospital College of Health

-Our son is strong in math and science, but needed some assistance in organizing his thoughts and in figuring out ‘his story’ for his personal statements and supplemental essays for colleges in the US and Israel.
+Our son is strong in math and science, but needed some assistance in organizing his thoughts and in figuring out ‘his story’ for his personal statements and supplemental essays for colleges.
 Howard made him feel comfortable from their first in-person meeting, helped him work through options and approaches, and through their partnership, drove him towards creating essays that really reflected who he was - all on a really tight schedule.
 He was admitted to all the schools he applied to and is really excited for his freshman year !

 My child is a good student, but found the college essay a bit daunting because it asks you to speak about yourself somewhat personally.
 That is not something that he wanted to share in draft form with myself or my husband nor something he was comfortable completing on his own and so we found ourselves in bind.
 In a few short days after working with Howard, they had crafted an essay so on the money to who he was that he was proud to share it with us and all the schools he was interested in.
 We are grateful that he got into his first choice school and would recommend Convey-U and Howard to anyone who wants to help smooth the path for their child to write an essay that shows off who they really are.
 For the stress it took off our relationship, it would have been worth it alone.

-In addition to my career in Program Management at top-tier financial firms, I’ve been the ‘go to’ resource for family and friends seeking college and graduate school admissions essay help.
-I’m both very good at helping craft essays that impress, and equally as important, really good at working with students and putting the structure in place to get it all done without adding to the stress of the parent/child relationship.
-After spending the summer of 2018 working with a student on the myriad of essays required for various medical schools, I decided to extend my services to others.
-I find it fun, and the feedback from parents and students has been great.
+In an aside to his career in Program Management at top-tier financial firms, Howard has been a ‘go to’ resource for family and friends seeking college and graduate school admissions essay help.
+Both very good at helping students craft essays that impress, and equally as important, really good at working with young adults, Howard helps bring forth both the creativity and structure in his students to get it done, and get it done well - all while removing the stress in the parent/child relationship.
+Convey-U.com was conceived and started after spending a summer working with a medical school applicant prepare the myriad of essays required for the applications to top Med Schools in the Northeast.
+Since, Howard has helped both private and public school students and graduate applicants gain admission to the programs they wanted most.

-Additionally, I’ve spent the last 13 years running a youth sports organization (grades K-8).
-Most enjoyably, that experience has provided a venue to help kids, where I’ve worked with literally hundreds of children and teens over the years, including my own three (who are college age +).
-Less relevant, but since we’re here, I hold an MBA from New York University and a Bachelor’s degree (Computer Science) from Rutgers University.
+Additionally, Howard has spent the last 13 years running a youth sports organization (grades K-8) in the spring.
+Most enjoyably, that experience has provided a venue to help kids within the community, working with literally hundreds of children and teens over the years, including his own three (who are college age +).
+Howard holds an MBA from New York University and a Bachelor’s in Computer Science from Rutgers University.

 College Applications are generally due by: